 With this novel program, called the Transformative Care Continuum (TCC), our program will be expanding to 8-8-8 with 4 students from the TCC joining the program each year.
 With this educational shift, residents will be off some of their rotations for one half day per week for various population health activities as described below.
 This curriculum highlights community, racial equity and advocacy.

-- Adolescent Psychiatry: Dr. Jason Lambrese is an integral part of the resident psychiatric training.
-He has weekly Friday morning clinics in our office where residents are able to perform a complete psychiatric evaluation on our patients.
+- Adolescent & Adult Psychiatry: Dr. Jason Lambrese and Dr. Michael Squeri are an integral part of the resident psychiatric training.
+They each have a weekly clinic in our office where residents are able to perform a complete psychiatric evaluation on our patients.
 These clinics allow patients and families to stay within the Center for Family Medicine for their Psychiatric care and teaches residents how to best manage common psychiatric conditions including depression, anxiety, ADHD and PTSD.

 - Controlled Substance Committee: Our clinic has a Controlled Substance Committee that monitors all patients that are on controlled substances.
 This committee is a resource for residents and faculty who have patients that have broken their Controlled Substance Agreement or are complicated cases.
 Residents have the opportunity to be on this committee as well.